ansyblenetwork/aquietlife/_posts/2021-07-04-choosing-expirations.md

 There is a lot of bad advice on the internet for how to choose an expiration for your options contracts.

 By "a lot," I mean a lot of people recommending one strategy: Shorting 45 days-to-expiration contracts, or what I'll call the "45 DTE strategy."
-In this post I would like to enumerate why this is a bad idea, and to develop a thesis for how one should actually think about this question.
+In this post I would like to enumerate why this is a bad idea, and to develop a thesis for how one should actually think about the question of expiration length.

 ### Thesis-less, empirical trading